ian-IBCIRL/IB-PP5-MVP/README.md

    In the end, I resolved it by removing the path element from the template filename, and adding the directory to templates listed in settings.py
    I put in place lots of console logging which I have since removed, but it was nice to see the flow of checkout in the logs.

+Further details of the [testing](/docs/testing/TESTING.md) procedures and methodology can be found in the testing.md file [here](/docs/testing/TESTING.md)

 ## UX